Hacking into Wi-Fi | Cracking Passwords

 • Ophcrack

-These are the tools that one may use to get the wifi password of neighbors.
-This may be because they lost their WiFi password and are wondering about ways to access their neighbor’s WiFi network.
+These are the tools that one may use to get the WiFi password of neighbors.
+They may have lost their WiFi password and are wondering about ways to access their neighbor’s WiFi network.

-Cracking wireless network keys isn’t a piece of cake, and it takes time and patience.
+Cracking wireless network keys isn’t a piece of cake; it takes time and patience.
 You’ll need the following tools to begin with:

 A wireless network adapter with the capability to inject packets (Hardware)